komlasapaty/datastore-entity/README.md

 class User(DatastoreEntity):

-    username = DSEntityValue(None)  # specify a default value of 'None' password = DSEntityValue()      # or provide no argument to imply 'None' active = DSEntityValue(1)       # default value of 1
+    # specify a default value of 'None'
+    username = DSEntityValue(None)
+    # or provide no argument to imply 'None'
+    password = DSEntityValue()
+    # default value of 1
+    active = DSEntityValue(1)
     date_created = DSEntityValue(datetime.datetime.utcnow())

     # specify the name of the entity kind.
-This is REQUIRED.
+    # This is REQUIRED.
 Raises ValueError otherwise
     __kind__ = "User"

     # optionally add properties to exclude from datastore indexes